capotej/theman/README.markdown

 ## Writing your own workers

-A worker is nothing more than a ruby script that requires 'worker', subclasses Worker, lives in the worker directory with _worker.rb in the name.
+A worker is nothing more than a ruby script that requires 'worker', subclasses Worker, and lives in the worker directory with _worker.rb in the name.
 This is an example worker:

        require 'worker'